pkulchenko/ZeroBraneStudio/doc-getting-started.md

 <img style="background:url(images/debugging.png) -248px -48px" src="images/t.gif" class="inline"/>

-Some of the most frequently used commands in the editor are also available on the **toolbar** (which is right above the editor window and below the menu bar).
+Some of the most frequently used commands in the editor are also available on the **toolbar** (which is right above the editor window, and below the menu bar on Windows and Linux).
-There you will find commands to open a new or an existing file, save a file, commands to undo and redo your changes, and commands to search and replace text in your programs.
+There you will find commands to open a new or existing file, or save a file, commands to undo and redo your changes, and commands to search and replace text in your programs.

-You will also find most frequently used debugger commands (`Start Debugging`, `Stop process`, `Break`, `Step Into`, `Step Over`, `Step Out`, `Toggle Breakpoint`, `Stack Windows`, and `Watch Window`).
+You will also find the most frequently used debugger commands (`Start Debugging`, `Stop process`, `Break`, `Step Into`, `Step Over`, `Step Out`, `Toggle Breakpoint`, `Stack Windows`, and `Watch Window`).
 The toolbar also includes a dropdown that lists all the functions recognized in the currently edited file and allows to navigate between those functions by selecting them from the list.

 ## Configuring the IDE